bugabinga/dotfiles/neovim/README.md

 # todo

-* replace nugu with nugu_fresh
+* which-key and lazy loaded keys are not clean yet
-* write plugin to parse lsp settings locally and apply them
+* write plugin to parse lsp settings,plugin options and neovim settings locally and apply them ( can we repurpose editorconfig support in neovim for that?)
-* is there a use case for a plugin that parses local plugin configuration overrides?
-* kill custom lsp stuff in favor of lspconfig and try neoconf + nvim-java
 * does status bar fail to display if lsp fails to load?
 * pandoc with lua filters for diagrams for generating documents and previewing --> https://github.com/tex/vimpreviewpandoc
 * use gen.ai to generate docs